aprasadan/DMF.jl/README.md

 ## Requirements

 This package requires Julia 1.0.
-Additionally, it requires the LinearAlgebra, DSP, Statistics, StatsBase, QuantEcon, and RCall packages.
+Additionally, it requires the LinearAlgebra, DSP, Statistics, and StatsBase packages.
 QuantEcon is needed to simulate ARMA processes, and RCall is needed to run the SOBI Blind Source Separation algorithm.
 The R install needs the jointDiag package.
-Neither RCall nor QuantEcon are fundamentally required to use the DMF functionality.
+Neither RCall nor QuantEcon are fundamentally required to use the DMF functionality, and so are not requirements.

 ## License